-This course is taught primarily online through synchronous virtual online lectures but also includes cases.
+This course is taught primarily through lectures but also includes cases.
 Students are expected to attend every class as class lectures can cover materials and cases not mentioned in the text book.

 LEARNING OUTCOMES

 Upon completion of this course, students will be able to complete the following key tasks: